-With 400 classes for grades PreK-12, in every subject you can imagine (and you few you probably wouldn’t even think of), we consider SchoolhouseTeachers.com to be our most flexible and affordable choice for delight-directed learning, electives, high school prep, enrichment, and core classes.
+With more than 450 classes for grades PreK-12, in every subject you can imagine (and you few you probably wouldn’t even think of), we consider SchoolhouseTeachers.com to be our most flexible and affordable choice for delight-directed learning, electives, high school prep, enrichment, and core classes.
+It also is classified as a COMPLETE CURRICULUM for grades K-12.
 For one low monthly or yearly price, you can homeschool your entire family (and that price never changes as long as you maintain a membership).
 They have frequent sales and I have a coupon code (BENANDME) you can use anytime for a huge discount on the monthly membership.
-Or you can join for just $5 for your first month with the code: TRIAL.

 Never in my wildest imagination did I think we would fall in love with BJU Press.
 In the past, I’ve been sort of anti- “textbook” learning.
 But when I went looking for a biblical worldview curriculum for high school and discovered Biblical Worldview from BJU Press, it changed everything.
-In fact, for later in high school, we are also planning to use their Economics and Government texts and are considering Spanish as well, because these 3 courses also include a “distance learning” option (video-based lectures) that I think will greatly benefit Ben.
+In fact, to finish out high school, we have added Economics, Government, and Spanish as well, because these 3 courses also include a “distance learning” option (video-based lectures) that I think will greatly benefit Ben.
 If you’re looking for a strong biblical worldview curriculum with or without a video component, check out what BJU Press has to offer.

 Another of our favorite homeschool companies, Writing with Sharon Watson publishes both fiction writing and nonfiction writing curriculum for high school students, designed to fully prepare your students for college-level writing.
 We will be using these resources during Ben’s final years of high school.
 But for now, we are excited to be using their latest resource, Illuminating Literature: When Worlds Collide, a literature course also written for high school students.
 Illuminating Literature.
 This course combines 8 books — covering apologetics, classics, and modern literature — into a biblical worldview course that I feel confident will help Ben to develop the ability to discern anything he reads in the future.
 You can try the first two lessons free here.